 Depending on your organization’s IT roadmap, the solution could help facilitate and accelerate your digital transformation initiatives.

-From the DevOps standpoint, APM tools need to also integrate with ITOps tools for service modeling, unified event correlation and ticketing solutions, application lifecycle management, and functional and performance testing.
+From the DevOps standpoint, APM tools need to also integrate with ITOps tools for unified event correlation and ticketing solutions, application lifecycle management, and functional and performance testing.

 Now, consider the APM implications inherent in emerging technologies like artificial intelligence (AI) and machine learning (ML).
 Both require infinite scalability, continuous throughput, and real-time responsiveness.

-To meet these demands, now and in the future, it might be prudent to look for an APM solution capable of: better root cause analysis, managing various application architectures, tracking user interactions to pinpoint latencies and bottlenecks, and offers proactive/predictive APM monitoring capabilities.
+To meet these demands, now and in the future, it might be prudent to look for an APM solution capable of better root cause analysis, managing various application architectures, tracking user interactions to pinpoint latencies and bottlenecks, and offering proactive/predictive APM monitoring capabilities.